sudogene/tp/docs/UserGuide.md

 ---

-CanoE-COACH is a **desktop app for managing training schedules for secondary school canoe teams, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a feed  d Interface (GUI).
+CanoE-COACH is a **desktop app for managing training schedules for secondary school canoe teams, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical Interface (GUI).
 If you can type fast , CanoE-COACH can get your training scheduling done faster than traditional GUI apps.

 * Table of Contents